The Wicked + The Divine: Publication history

 The series was announced on 9 January 2014, and the first issue was released in June 2014.
-As of March 2019, there have been 42 single issues released, four one-shot specials, one Christmas issue, and one comedy issue.
-The single issues, excluding the specials, are currently collected across seven trade paperbacks, and three hardcover trades.
-Prior to the series conclusion, a trade collecting the one-shots, Christmas issue, and comedy issue was released, considered the eighth volume.
-The series ran for 45 main issues and complete in eight trade-paperback arcs, (plus one for the Specials), bringing the total to nine trade paperbacks.
+The series ran for 45 main issues, four one-shot specials, one Christmas special, and one comedy special.
+It is collected in nine trade paperback volumes (with the specials collected as volume 8), five hardcover volumes (with two volumes packaged together as Book Four), and one compendium.
 A one-shot crossover, entitled I Hate Fairyland – I Hate Image, was released in October 2017.

 Writer Kieron Gillen's original and core inspiration for The Wicked + The Divine was his father's diagnosis with terminal cancer.
 For this reason, Gillen considers the story to be "about life and death."
 Further inspiration for Gillen comes from pop music and various pop idols; the Pantheon is based on pop idols, and Gillen has created a playlist of songs to accompany the comic book.

 In 2015, it was announced that the television rights had been optioned by Universal TV, but as of June 2024, Gillen confirmed that the rights had returned to the creators and were once again being shopped around.
 In June 2024, for the tenth anniversary of the series, Gillen and McKelvie launched a Kickstarter to produce a hardcover art book titled The Wicked + The Divine: The Covers Version.
 This book will contain the original 126 covers in a super-sized format along with extra material from Gillen and McKelvie such as bonus Sahkmet head cover.